hectorproko/ANSIBLE-REFACTORING-ASSIGNMENTS-IMPORTS/Project12_Steps.md

 #### ANSIBLE REFACTORING AND STATIC ASSIGNMENTS (IMPORTS AND ROLES)

-So far in Project 9 10
+In this project I will continue working with [ansible-config-mgt](https://github.com/hectorproko/ansible-config-mgt.git) repository and make some improvements to the code.
+Now I need to refactor the **Ansible** code, create assignments, and learn how to use the **imports** functionality to effectively re-use previously created playbooks in a new playbook – it allows us to organize tasks and reuse them as needed.

-now every new change in the codes creates a separate directory which is not very convenient when we want to run some commands from one place so we use plug in [Copy Artifact](https://plugins.jenkins.io/copyartifact/)
+So far in Projects 9 & 11 every **new** change in the code creates a separate directory which is not very convenient when we want to run some commands from one place so we'll use plug in [Copy Artifact](https://plugins.jenkins.io/copyartifact/)

 Installing **Copy Artifact**